 B-311: Other Eligibility Considerations

-The VR counselor must determine eligibility for VR services without regard to gender, age, race, religion, color, national origin, the type of employment outcome expected, the type of disability, the source of the referral, the services needed, or the anticipated cost of the services required by a customer; The VR counselor cannot base a decision of ineligibility solely on the type of disability.
+The VR counselor must determine eligibility for VR services without regard to sex, age, race, religion, color, national origin, the type of employment outcome expected, the type of disability, the source of the referral, the services needed, income level, employment history, current employment status, education status, current educational credential, or the anticipated cost of the services required by a customer.
+The VR counselor cannot base a decision of ineligibility solely on the type of disability.

 B-311-1: Residency Requirement